dkruben/spoter-mods/.deprecated/mod_account_manager/README.md

 ### account_manager_extended v1.06 ###
 by S0me0ne,
-reworked by spoter and ShadowHunterRUS
+reworked by spoter and ShadowHunterRUS and Driftkings

 ### Usage: ###